Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 3. magnitude (the integer which *actually* represents the card's _"value"_).

 ### Poker Cards Table

- _Table below displays all the possible cards by name, symbolic value, and magnitude value._

 | Card Name                 | Value (Symbol Value)      | Magnitude (Integer Value) |
 |:-------------------------:|:-------------------------:|:-------------------------:|